ADHD Treatment in Wylie, TX

 Hyperactivity

-Hyperactivity causes people to feel the need to move or fidget, even in situations where it may not be appropriate.
-If you notice that you are frequently tapping your foot or your fingers, rapidly moving your legs when sitting or simply talk an above-average amount, ADHD may be causing this behavior.
+Hyperactivity can manifest as a constant urge to move or fidget, even in situations where it may not be socially appropriate.
+If you find yourself frequently tapping your foot, fidgeting with your fingers, restlessly moving your legs while sitting, or speaking more than usual, it could be an indication of ADHD-related behaviors.

 Causes of ADHD